mascotte-scripts/AgentOrange/README.md

 The injector simulator should only ever be ran on a private development server that cannot be publicly accessed.
 This resource was created to help server owners & developers identify vulnerable events that can be easily exploited by modders using LUA injectors and for those looking for a way to test the efficiency of anti-cheat resources in a safe enviroment without the risk of being banned globally from FiveM

-**Careless use of this resource could potentially cause you more harm than good.  **
+**Careless use of this resource could potentially cause you more harm than good**

 # [WIP] Mascottes Injection Simulator
 A FiveM resource that simulates a LUA injector but within the enviroment of a resource.
 Useful for testing how secure your events are from LUA injection and for  improving the general security of your resources.